|(Art Credit: Aaron Dana, sportsnet.ca)|

 Just one week prior to The Game, a different narrative seemed possible.
 On consecutive days (Thursday and Friday night games, then Saturday), the Blue Jays had hosted the Tigers in their old derelict stadium (Exhibition Stadium, honestly a football stadium converted for baseball, and poorly) for a four-game set.

 The Jays won the first three, all by one run.
-Friday night and Saturday were "walk-off" wins that, honestly, they had little business winning.
+Friday night and Saturday were "walk-off" wins that, quite frankly, they had little business winning.
 Friday, for example, the same Frank Tanana who would shut them out just one week later, pitched 8 shutout innings, leaving a 2-0 lead to Mike Henneman.
 Henneman surrendered the game via a bases-loaded triple to Manny Lee.

 Store that name for later.